Hack-Diversity/template-react-express-monorepo/docs/beanstalk/02_Creating_EB_Environment/README.md

 Now that you have the EB CLI  installed, you will be able to push your Backend (Server) code to Elastic Beanstalk in your AWS account.

-Note that all of the following will take place withing the "server" directory.
+Note that all of the following will take place withing the `server` directory.

 ## Initializing Your Elastic Beanstalk Project